WHITEPAPER

 (Source: NN/Group)

-Use Option 1 (the Claude Code pipeline) when brand precision, accessibility compliance, or production quality matters.
+Option 1 Claude Code pipeline: when brand precision, accessibility compliance, or production quality matters.

-Use Option 2 (generative prototyping) for rapid concept validation when speed outweighs fidelity — it's ideal for early alignment, not final delivery.
+Option 2 Generative prototyping: for rapid concept validation when speed outweighs fidelity — it's ideal for early alignment, not final delivery.

-Use Option 3 (Figma only) for well-scoped, interaction-light screens where the component is already defined, and the design work is primarily layout and content.
+Option 3 Figma only: for well-scoped, interaction-light screens where the component is already defined, and the design work is primarily layout and content.
 In practice, most projects move through more than one mode.

 Iterating to get the design right